VCT: VCT qualifying holdings: employee numbers requirement

 There is an upper limit on the number of employees the investee company may have at the time the shares are issued.
-That number must be fewer than 250 full-time employees, or their part - time equivalents.
+That number must be less than 250 full-time employees including part - time equivalents, unless the company is a knowledge-intensive company in which case the number must be less than 500.
 If the company is a member of a group, that figure is applied to the group as a whole.

 Who are employees?

 Directors are counted as employees for the purpose of this test.
 But apprentices, students on vocational training, and employees on maternity or paternity leave at the time the shares are issued are not to be counted.

 The headcount limit is expressed in terms of ‘full-time equivalent’ employees.